 Losses you couldn’t feel sad about or grieve.
 Things that made you angry (but you couldn’t be because you felt guilty).
 Or afraid you’d be punished.
 Feelings about people you couldn’t count on that make it difficult to trust.
 If you had no one to listen; and no safe place for these feelings; you had no choice but try to “forget.”

 These couldn’t be felt or expressed.
 They were too difficult to feel on your own.
 Now, they come out in anxiety.
 In whatever kind of anxiety you have.
 You don’t want this to keep going on, you’re afraid that your anxiety will last forever.

 What It Takes to Cure Anxiety

 How do you cure anxiety – whether generalized anxiety, panic attacks, or obsessive worry?
 By getting to the roots of your early experiences and reconnecting the specifics of what happened long ago to the situations that make you anxious now.
 That is truly the best answer for a cure.
-But, you can’t do that on your own.
+But you can’t do that on your own.

 You need a place to safely bring those past situations and relationships out into the open.
 To remember.
 And to finally express the feelings you now carry within your anxiety.
 When anxiety is severe and paralyzing, it’s well worth finding a psychotherapist who specializes in anxiety.
 Especially, one who knows how to get to the unconscious roots.